illsk1lls/ShowLocalLoginPW/README.md

 # ShowLocalLoginPW

-ANTIVIRUS WILL FLAG THIS SCRIPT - THE AV IS DOING IT JOB - It is protecting the system login passwords!
+ANTIVIRUS WILL FLAG THIS SCRIPT - THE AV IS DOING ITS JOB - It is protecting the system login passwords!

 Administrator rights are required as the script uses VSS to be able to do this on a live system